To understand what the benefits are of using WordPress to power a business website, we will answer the following questions!

-As mention above, WordPress powers 43% of the top 10 million websites.
+As mentioned above, WordPress powers 43% of the top 10 million websites.
 This means almost every digital agency and freelancer has experience with the software.
-Therefore you are not beholden to one designer or developer if things go sidewise during or after a project.
+Therefore, you are not beholden to one designer or developer if things go sidewise during or after a project.
 While moving a project will take time for another agency to familiarize themselves with (especially if complex plugins are involved), it will certainly require less time and investment than a website that uses a less popular CMS or custom solution.

 Open Source Software

-WordPress is distributed under a open source license called the GNU General Public License.
+WordPress is distributed under an open source license called the GNU General Public License.
 This is a very popular license and allows you to freely modify and redistribute the source code (under certain conditions).

 Hundreds of people freely give their time to design, develop, and test each new release of WordPress.
 This software is constantly evolving and getting better with every new version.

-Many 3rd party plugins and themes for WordPress are also open sourced use the same license.
+Many 3rd party plugins and themes for WordPress are also open-sourced use the same license.

 Custom Post Types